gl-inet/docs3.x/docs/setup/gl-s1300/mesh.md

 3) Start Pairing Mode on Main Node

-Hold the **Mesh Button**, the **Mesh Light** will start flashing slowly, after about 5 seconds it will flash quickly, then release your hand.
+Press the right hand side of the button on the front(the mesh buttn) and after 5 flashes it will start to flash a bit quicker, release the button.
 The main node is now in pairing mode.

 4) Start Pairing Mode on Sub Nodes